amwaleh/checkpoints/checkpoint1/README.md

 # Usage

-## Space Class
-	Space class module in the checkpoint1.py is used to model the rooms

 	Space (Number of People, Room_Name, Number_of_Rooms)

 ##The class takes three optional params

 	Number_of_people = maximum number a room can take.
-	Room_Name 	= The Name you want to allocate the room e.g. Office, Living etc Number_of_Rooms =Number of rooms you want your building to have.
+	Room_Name 		 = The Name you want to allocate the room e.g. Office, Living etc Number_of_Rooms  = Number of rooms you want your building to have.

-#To create Room:
+#To create Rooms:
-1.instatiate the class
+1.instatiate the class with defaults.

 	class = Space()